barter-rs/barter-rs/README.md

 Reach out via mail@jackbot.app

 ## Jackbot Sensor is Open Source
-Jackbot Terminal sensors are opensource to build trust on users they are using best in class code to execute their order.
-No trust needed they can verify the code of their sensors being ran on the cloud.
+Jackbot Terminal sensors are opensource to build trust with users.
+Here they can atest the code executing their order on the cloud.

 ## Contributing
 If you use Jackbot Terminal and is a coder and want more exchange support or a new exchange that want exposure in the terminal send out a pull request and we are happy to integrate you into the project.